Gould + Ratner

 Chair, Construction Practice

-• the world’s largest cable stayed pre-cast segment concrete span bridge
+• the world’s largest cable-stayed pre-cast segment concrete span bridge

-• convention centers and hotels
+• convention centers, hotels, and government infrastructure

-• residential communities
+• residential communities and commercial office buildings

 • equipment lease litigation